 2021-2022 UDARI Committee Grant Award Winner

 Unearthing the Collection: An Interactive Workshop at the Mineralogical Museum is a collaborative endeavor of the Anti-Racism Programming committee, the University of Delaware Mineralogical Museum, the Geography and Spatial Sciences Department, and the Museum Studies Program.
-The committee will be utilizing UDARI grant funding to host three half-day workshops to train advanced undergraduate and graduate students at the University of Delaware to initiate anti-racist practice and scholarship in museums through the University’s mineral collection.
+The committee utilized UDARI grant funding to host three half-day workshops to train advanced undergraduate and graduate students at the University of Delaware to initiate anti-racist practice and scholarship in museums through the University’s mineral collection.
 This workshop contributes to the application of anti-racist approaches in a critical engagement of scientific knowledge production, particularly in, and through, physical science collections.
-The committee will raise awareness of anti-racist science communication in museums.
-This will allow for anti-racist practices in the mineralogical museum’s digital repository to be archived online and shared with other interested parties.
-The Anti-Racism Planning committee will also create a blog post that addresses not only this project, but the evaluation of data and presentations at Artefacts Consortium 2022 and American Geophysical Union (AGU 2022).
+The committee raised awareness of anti-racist science communication in museums.
+This allowed for anti-racist practices in the mineralogical museum’s digital repository to be archived online and shared with other interested parties.
+The Anti-Racism Planning committee also created a blog post that addresses not only this project, but the evaluation of data and presentations at Artefacts Consortium 2022 and American Geophysical Union (AGU 2022).
 Unearthing the Collection has the potential to be run annually by the Museum Studies program and the Mineralogical Museum, or developed as a Continuing Professional Development course for museum practitioners.
 UDARI funding is providing the vital first step toward any such continuing education.

 To identify, promote and collaborate on university programming efforts that serve to build an understanding and appreciation of anti-racist beliefs and actions.